 Mountain biking seem a bit too much for you and the kids?
 Prefer the idea of road riding but concerned about the traffic?
 The Amy Gillett Bikeway located in the picturesque Adelaide Hills is one of a number of dedicated safe cycling routes around the state to encourage family participation and a healthy active lifestyle.

-It currently stretches from Oakbank to Mount Torrens but an extension to Birdwood is also in the making.
+It currently stretches from Oakbank to Mount Torrens but stage four commenced construction in November 2024, which will take the pathway from its old end point in Mount Torrens at Oval Road, taking it through through to the intersection with Onkaparinga Valley Road in Birdwood, adding around 5.7km to the overall length of the bikeway.
+The majority of the extension runs through rural land away from roads, providing unique access to some of the Hills most beautiful scenery.
 Being built on an abandoned rail corridor it is wide, flat and smooth, and other than the occasional, safely marked road crossing, it is a completely off-road shared-use path for walking, cycling and horse-riding.

 If you or the kids haven’t been on a bike for a while, an out and back of 11.7km x2 is probably a bit much.
 I would recommend doing a supported ride with Nan & Pop dropping you at Mount Torrens and riding back in towards Oakbank.
 This direction is predominantly downhill and gets the hard work done before you stop for a bakery or picnic lunch at the end.